In this article, you’ll learn how to Photoshop portrait photography for natural results.

 Because this is a low key image, I want to have the background really dark, if not pure black.
 Bu all the editing settings in the ACR Basic panel are global ones.
 This means that I will move the black slider on the left only until I start losing detail in my subject’s sweater.

-This will give a nice black colour to the sweater, but still allow me to see the details of the fabric.
+This will give a nice black color to the sweater, but still allow me to see the details of the fabric.

 I also move the white and highlight sliders until the image gets a bit brighter.
-Keep an eye out not to lose contrast and/or wash out the colours.
+Keep an eye out not to lose contrast and/or wash out the colors.